Excerpts from

 by Christian D. Larson

-Order in Adobe PDF eBook or printed form for $9.95 (+ printing charge)
+Order in Adobe PDF eBook form for $4.95

 Book Description That man can change himself, improve himself, recreate himself, control his environment, and master his own destiny is the conclusion of every mind who is wide-awake to the power of right thought in constructive action.
 In fact, it is the conviction of all such minds that man can do practically anything within the possibilities of the human domain when he knows how to think, and that he can secure almost any result desired when he learns how to think for results.